 - Feeling consistently unheard or unsafe in the room — if a client is attempting to bring up issues with the therapist and the therapist continuously defends themselves, or otherwise makes the client feel insignificant and unheard, this can be troubling.
-Even if there is a therapeutic lesson to be had, if your therapist is consistently shutting you down when you’re trying to open up and trust them with your vulnerability and emotions, this can shut down the client, and therefore, the treatment.
+Even if there is a therapeutic lesson to be had, if your therapist is consistently shutting you down when you’re trying to open up and trust them with your vulnerability and emotions, this can shut you down, and therefore, the treatment.

 Keep in mind, therapy is a human process.
 Emotions can come up between both people in the room.
-Some flexibility of humanness is recommended (aside from actively sexual advances, in which case one time is too many).
-But if negative patterns develop to the point where it’s getting in the way of having a treatment that makes sense for you, then it should be brought to the therapist’s attention so it can be addressed directly (even just doing this can be a positive benefit to your treatment).
+Some flexibility of humanness is recommended (aside from obvious violations).
+But if negative patterns develop to the point where it’s getting in the way of having a treatment that makes sense for you, then it should be brought to the therapist’s attention so it can be addressed directly (even just opening the conversation of things you’re not feeling good about can be a positive benefit to you and your treatment).
 If you continue to feel unsafe, unheard, or otherwise at odds with the therapist after attempting to work through this together, then a change to another therapist may be necessary.